Investigating overdensities around z>6 galaxies through ALMA observations of [CII]

-There are, however, some downsides to using [CII] to search for companion galaxies.
-Generally three dimensional data cubes are searched for sources in the form of emission lines.
-This procedure leads to many independent measurements which could produce a high rate of false positives \citep{Aravena2016}.
+There are some downsides to using the [CII] emission line to search for companion galaxies.
+The procedure used to identify candidate sources by performing a blind search of three dimensional data cubes leads to many independent measurements which could produce a high rate of false positives \citep{Aravena2016}.
 Additionally, different emission lines originating from galaxies at lower redshifts can be confused with [CII] at $z\sim6$.
-Specifically , the CO rotational lines corresponding to J $ = 3-5$ originating at $z=0.5-2$ appear at the same observed frequency as [CII] at $z\sim6$. \cite{Decarli2017} showed this method to be successful at detecting companions to quasars at $z>6$.
-Searching around 25 quasars, they find four companions at high significance ($>7\sigma$) with L$_{\rm [CII]} > 10^9\, \lsun$.
-This is orders of magnitude more sources than expected given the small volume probed by the ALMA observations.
+Specifically , the CO rotational lines corresponding to J $ = 3-5$ originating at $z\sim0.5-2$ appear at the same observed frequency as [CII] at $z\sim6$. \cite{Decarli2017} search for [CII] emitting companions around 25 quasars at $z>6$.
+They find four companions at high significance ($>7\sigma$) with L$_{\rm [CII]} > 10^9\, \lsun$.
+This is orders of magnitude more sources than expected given the volume probed by the ALMA observations.
 Therefore, the authors conclude that bright, high redshift quasars provide beacons of dark matter overdensities in the early universe.
-The far-infrared line [CII] is a complimentary method for investigating overdensities around galaxies during EoR.

 In this paper we investigate the hypothesis that the environments of extreme objects at $z>6$ should possess overdensities of galaxies by performing a sensitive search for companions around quasars using [CII] emission lines.
 In Section~\ref{sec:ALMA} we define our sample ALMA fields and develop a method to search for robust [CII] line-emitting companions around previously observed extreme objects at $z\sim6$.
 In Section~\ref{sec:sim} we describe the results of a similar analysis performed on a simulated galaxy sample from the \citet{Hayward2013} (H13) mock galaxy catalog.
 Finally, the results as a whole are discussed and summarized in Sections~\ref{sec:discussion} and ~\ref{sec:conclusion} respectively.
-Throughout this study we assume a $\Lambda$CDM cosmology with parameters h$=0.7$~Mpc$^{-1}$, $\Omega_{\Lambda} = 0.73$ and $\Omega_{M} = 0.27$.\citep{Planck2014}
+Throughout this study we assume a $\Lambda$CDM cosmology with parameters h$=0.7$~Mpc$^{-1}$, $\Omega_{\Lambda} = 0.73$ and $\Omega_{M} = 0.27$~\citep{Planck2014}.